Job no: 509301

 In addition to the materials noted above, applicants should also submit a one-page diversity statement that discusses: the candidate’s skills, experiences and commitment to teaching and mentoring diverse and historically underrepresented student populations; professional service that assists in achieving equity, inclusion, and diversity; and how the candidate’s past or future research addresses fundamental questions important to a diverse and global society.

 Review of applications will begin on November 15, 2021, and continue until the position is filled.
-Candidates may interview at the ASSA meeting (January 2020) and are encouraged to use AEA signaling.
-Questions can be addressed to Economics Department at [email protected].
+Interview and search protocols will follow evolving ASSA recommendations regarding the ASSA meetings (January 2022).
+Candidates are encouraged to use AEA signaling.
+Questions can be addressed to the Economics Department at [email protected].

 The University is committed to active recruitment of a diverse faculty and student body.
 The University of Massachusetts Amherst is an Affirmative Action/Equal Opportunity Employer of women, minorities, protected veterans, and individuals with disabilities and encourages applications from these and other protected group members.
 Because broad diversity is essential to an inclusive climate and critical to the University’s goals of achieving excellence in all areas, we will holistically assess the many qualifications of each applicant and favorably consider an individual’s record working with students and colleagues with broadly diverse perspectives, experiences, and backgrounds in educational, research or other work activities.
 We will also favorably consider experience overcoming or helping others overcome barriers to an academic career and degree.